YogeshSivakumar18/YogeshSivakumar18/README.md

 A Software and Data Ops professional who believes every dataset has a story.
 I treat every dataset as a pipeline waiting to be optimized, from ingestion to transformation to consumption.

-I design data workflows that don’t just move data, but refine, structure, and elevate it into decision-ready assets.
+I design application workflows that don’t just move data, but refine, structure, and elevate it into decision-ready assets.

-🧠 How I Think

-If it’s messy → I normalize, partition, and index it

-If it’s noisy → I model, aggregate, and validate it

-If it’s slow → I optimize execution plans and rewrite it

-If it’s unclear → I let SQL ask better questions

 **Fun Fact:**
   "" I use CTEs so often that I naturally think in WITH clauses :) breaking problems into logical steps, chaining them together, and only materializing results when it truly matters. ""

-### Clean pipelines.
-Efficient queries.
-Meaningful data.

-Because in the end, good data engineering isn’t just about moving data , it’s about making it usable, trustworthy, and fast.

 ## My Technical Toolkit
 <div align="left">